Skip to main content

 (i) Any other community service the facility provides to non-residents that it specifically identifies.

-(B) Check boxes, attestations, and disclaimer:
+(B) Portal, attestations, and disclaimer:

 (2) Attestations:

-(a) A nursing facility shall attest that any box it checks to indicate that it provides the specific service accurately represents a service that it provides by checking the box on the electronic guide below the following statement: "This facility asserts that it offers the service in the manner described, as certified/attested/confirmed by [insert name, title] on [insert date]."
-The facility shall make this attestation as part of the update procedures provided by paragraph (B)(2) of rule 173-45-06 of the Administrative Code.
+(a) A facility shall attest that it provides the specific service in the manner described, as certified/attested/confirmed by [insert name, title] on [insert date].
+The facility shall make this attestation as part of the update procedures in the portal.

-(b) Upon request from consumers, ombudsmen, or surveyors, a nursing facility shall provide documentation to demonstrate how any specialized service that it attested that it provides meets the description of the specialized service under paragraph (A)(1) of this rule.
-If the nursing facility does not demonstrate how it provides a specialized service, ODA may remove the specialized service from the facility's listing in the guide.
+(b) On request from a consumer, an ombudsman, or a surveyor, a facility shall provide records to demonstrate how any specialized service that it attested that it provides meets the description of the specialized service under paragraph (A) of this rule.
+If the facility does not demonstrate how it provides a specialized service, AGE may remove the specialized service from the facility's listing in the guide.

-(3) Disclaimer: ODA shall publish this disclaimer in the guide: "This form is intended for consumers, ombudsmen, and other interested persons to use in comparing services offered at Ohio facilities listed on the "Ohio Long-Term Care Consumer Guide."
+(3) Disclaimer: AGE shall publish this disclaimer in the guide: "This form is intended for any consumer, ombudsman, or other interested person to use for comparing services offered at Ohio facilities.
 The state does not offer any guarantee that the described services are available to residents because they are listed here.
 Residents and interested persons may use this information to compare facilities' services and capabilities.
 This information is not intended to take the place of visiting the facility, talking with residents, family members, or meeting one-on-one with facility staff."

-(C) Updating content: ODA shall obtain information regarding the services listed in paragraph (A) of this rule from the facilities themselves and may also obtain information from publicly-available sources, in accordance with paragraph (B) of rule 173-45-06 of the Administrative Code.
-Each facility may supplement the information required under paragraphs (A)(1) and (A)(2) of this rule in order to ensure an accurate description of services provided through the special care unit.
+(C) Updating content: AGE shall obtain information regarding the services listed in paragraph (A) of this rule from the facilities themselves and may also obtain information from publicly-available sources, in accordance with paragraph (B) of rule 173-45-06 of the Administrative Code.
+Each facility may supplement the information required under paragraphs (A)(1) and (A)(2) of this rule to ensure an accurate description of services provided through the special care unit.

 (D) Definition: As used in this rule, "affiliation" means a connection between a facility and a provider that are operated by the same entity, or that have entered into a contract whereby the provider provides services on the property of the facility or in close proximity to the facility.